wangfowen/owenwangdotcom/_posts/2013-09-18-designs-part-1.md

 post (spoiler: it's practically a European Detroit).
 Let's take a look at just Lyon itself.

+Infuriating how relaxed everyone is.
+Disorganization, things not starting on time, people not lining up.
+But halfway through my friend Sam helped me change my mindset.
+I was looking at it all completely wrong.
+Why do I have to be in a rush all the time?
+Maybe the French are onto something.

 People walking with baguettes: 4 (counted over the course of an hour)